-Birth registration was not universal due to outdated birth registration laws, and inadequate staffing of government registry facilities.
+Birth registration was not universal due to outdated birth registration laws and inadequate staffing of government registry facilities.
 Lack of registration did not affect access to public services or result in statelessness.
+For additional information, see Appendix C.

 Education: Education is tuition free and universal at the primary level for all children.
-At the junior/secondary level, however, education is tuition free only for girls, based on a government policy to encourage female education.
-As of October the government had not reported statistics on enrollment numbers for boys and girls.
-The government continued to prohibit pregnant girls from attending classes and taking examinations in the same classrooms with other students on the grounds that pregnant girls were a "bad moral influence" on other students.
-The law allows girls to return to school after giving birth, but there were reports that some communities did not permit readmission to school for these girls.
+At the secondary level, however, education is tuition free only for girls, based on a government policy to encourage female education.
+Pregnant girls were prohibited from attending classes and taking examinations with other students on the grounds that they were a "bad moral influence."